oac-tree/sup-dto/doc/anyvalue.rst

    :param value: ``AnyValue`` object to decrement.
    :return: ``true`` on successful decrement.

    Try to decrement (subtract 1) an AnyValue.
-This is only supported for arythmetic types (excluding 'bool', 'char8' and 'string').
+This is only supported for arithmetic types (excluding 'bool', 'char8' and 'string').
 In case of integer types, the behavior is defined to wrap around the minimum value to the maximum value (also for signed types).